-4.2 Draw the structures of stable benzotropone isomers A (with 6 signals in its 13C- 6.0pt NMR) and B (with 11 signals in its 13C-NMR).
+4.2 Draw the structures of the stable benzotropone isomers A (with 6 signals in its 6.0pt 13 C-NMR) and B (with 11 signals in its 13 C-NMR).

 4.3 When the following tetraene is reacted under photochemical conditions, symmetry-allowed product(s) of three different ring sizes can form according to the Woodward-Hoffmann rules.
 Tick the correct answer in each row.